c3lang/c3-web/docs/generic-programming/reflection.md

     **Warning!**

-    Methods are generally registered *after* types are registered, which means that the use of "methodsof" may return inconsistent results depending on where in the resolution cycle it is invoked.
+    Methods are generally registered *after* types are registered, which means that the use of "methods" may return inconsistent results depending on where in the resolution cycle it is invoked.
     It is always safe to use inside a function.

 #### `nan` / `inf`